offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} additive phylogeny` - An algorithm that finds the unique simple tree for some additive distance matrix.

-   The algorithm recursively `{bm-target} trim/(trimmed distance matrix|trimmed distance matrices)/i`s the node for the last row/column in a distance matrix until the size is 2x2.
+   The algorithm recursively trims the node for the last row/column in a distance matrix until the size is 2x2.
 The simple tree for any 2x2 distance matrix is obvious as ...

    * it only consists of 2 nodes
    * it only consists of a single edge (nodes of degree_GRAPH 2 not allowed in simple trees, meaning train of non-branching edges not allowed)